|life span|| |

 The ancient Irish wolfhound has an air of dignity and a commanding presence.
 Though they can be intimidating in size, the gentle breed has a kind face with a sweet expression.
 Bred to hunt large game in the Irish countryside, the Irish wolfhound is a muscular yet elegant extra-large or giant breed.
-A healthy Irish wolfhound weighs at minimum 105 pounds (sometimes up to 180 pounds!) and stands at least 2 feet 6 inches tall.
+A healthy Irish wolfhound weighs at minimum 105 pounds (sometimes up to 180 pounds!) and stands at least 2 feet, 6 inches tall.
 That's a lot of dog!

 Irish wolfhounds are gentle, affectionate, and amiable dogs known to be patient with children, which make them great for families who have the space—and income—to support a dog of this size.

 As with any breed, it's important to properly socialize your Irish wolfhound from a young age.
 "If going to a breeder, it's important to pick your puppy carefully," says Brian Kilcommons, founder of The Great Pets Resort, a training facility in Connecticut.
 "With a breed of this size, you need to ensure you're getting a solid genetic foundation and that you take the time to socialize young."

-Though generally calm, due to their size, Irish wolfhounds won't be a good fit for many and are best with experienced dog owners.
-"They're going to have a pretty strong prey drive.
-They're sighthounds, and as far as working with their instincts, it makes it a lot easier if you understand that anytime something moves, they're going to be interested."
+Though generally calm, Irish wolfhounds won't be a good fit for many and are best with experienced dog owners.
+"They're going to have a pretty strong prey drive," Kilcommons says.
+"They're sighthounds, and as far as working with their instincts, it makes it a lot easier if you understand that anytime something moves, they're going to be interested."

 If you're fortunate enough to have the space, lifestyle, and knowledge to support an Irish wolfhound, you'll be rewarded with one of the most beautiful, loving, and devout companions man has ever known.
 It's important to consider your lifestyle before committing to any dog.
-Talk to an Irish wolfhound breeder or rescue group about expectations to see if an Irish wolfhound is a good fit for you.
+Talk to an Irish wolfhound breeder or rescue group to see if an Irish wolfhound is a good fit for you.

-Regular brushing is a good time to check for things like nail length and ear and dental health.
-Nails should be trimmed if you can hear them tapping against the floor.
+Regular brushing is a good time to check for things such as nail length and ear and dental health.
+Her nails should be trimmed if you can hear them tapping against the floor.
 Ear canals should be pale pink with very little—and fairly odorless—wax.
 Be sure to look for any signs of movement (mites!) and foreign objects in the canal, especially if you and your dog spend a lot of time outdoors or have recently been in tall grasses.
 Much of this routine care can happen at home, but always reach out to your veterinarian if you have concerns, or employ a professional groomer to help.

 The Irish wolfhound is one of several giant or extra-large dog breeds, and with their size come various health issues and a shorter lifespan—just 7 years on average.
-The Irish Wolfhound Club of America, the official breed club, strongly recommends breeders test for hip dysplasia and elbow dysplasia and complete a thorough eye evaluation and heart exam.
+The Irish Wolfhound Club of America, the official breed club, strongly recommends breeders test for hip dysplasia and elbow dysplasia as well as complete a thorough eye evaluation and heart exam.
 The club recommends additional screening of breeding stock for pneumonia, heart disease, various cancers, and liver shunt.

 The breed is also prone to bloat, a serious condition that tends to affect larger breeds and can lead to death.
 It's important to know the signs of bloat and to seek emergency medical attention if you believe your dog is suffering.

 A breed with lineage dating to antiquity, there's plenty of myth and legend surrounding the Irish wolfhound's history.
-The first recorded mention comes from Ancient Rome in 391 AD, when Roman Consul Quintus Aurelius was gifted seven Irish wolfhounds.
+The first recorded mention comes from ancient Rome in 391 AD, when Roman Consul Quintus Aurelius was gifted seven Irish wolfhounds.
 Irish wolfhounds were longtime favorites amongst nobility—including Henry VIII and Elizabeth I of England and Henry IV of France—and were often given as gifts between friendly kingdoms.